 What about Recurring Radon Mitigation System Costs?

 The Fan.
 The main part on your radon mitigation system that is apt to go out is the fan.
 While many fans come with a warranty, most only extend to a maximum of five years.
-The fan can certainly last for longer than that, but in the worst case, you’d be spending anywhere from $150 to $300 on a new fan (with a new 5 year warranty) costs $350 which includes the installation.
+The fan can certainly last for longer than that, but in the worst case, you’d be spending $350 on a new fan (with a new 5 year warranty) costs $350 which includes the installation.

 Radon Testing.
 It is highly recommended that you test your home for radon every

 year, or at least every other year whether you have a radon mitigation system or not.

 Most companies charge you a separate fee per test, which costs the same as the initial

 Radon test costs typically range from $25-$200, although you can find some companies (like us) who provide initial radon test kits and post mitigation radon test kits for free.
 However, you must also remember that a radon test isn’t just a one and done deal - you should also test annually, or at least every other year, in order to ensure that your radon mitigation system is functioning well, or if you haven’t needed a mitigation system in place you’ll want to make sure your levels have not increased over time.

 How difficult is it to use a radon test kit?

 Not difficult at all!
 Instructions are included with your radon test kit package or you

 can watch a short video tutorial on AirChek’s website.
 Short term radon test kits require you to leave the test kit exposed for 48 hours up to 7 days (depending on the test).
 Once the test is